Suki Lopez: Sesame Street

-Lopez joined the cast of Sesame Street during its 46th season in 2016, the first year that the show had moved to HBO, marking her television debut.
+Lopez joined the cast of Sesame Street during its 46th season in 2016, the first year that the show had moved first-run to HBO, marking her television debut.
 Her first audition was reading a scene involving a heart to heart conversation with someone performing as Elmo, and her second audition included singing and improvisation with the Murray Monster puppet.
 Her casting was part of a series of updates and changes to the show that coincided with the move to HBO.
 Lopez portrays Nina, works at the Sesame Street laundromat and bike store, and works as a babysitter for Elmo.
 Sesame Street promotional materials described Nina as "a young bilingual Hispanic woman who uses her wit, compassion, and charisma to help the furry residents of Sesame Street solve their daily dilemmas".
 Lopez said of the character: "Nina is a millennial, and she has a bunch of jobs.
 So I guess she is like me."
 Lopez watched and enjoyed Sesame Street as a child.
 Shortly after Lopez's character was introduced, a petition was circulated asking for Nina to be depicted as a college graduate.

 Personal life

 Lopez has one brother.
-Her first name means "love" in Japanese.
+Her first name means "like" in Japanese.
 She has also worked in graphic design, as a choreographer and acting coach, and has run social media accounts for various dance studios in Florida.
 While appearing in Sesame Street, Lopez was also studying liberal arts at The New School in New York City.